Network Security

 Strict-Transport-Security: max-age=31536000; includeSubDomains; preload

-Web Application Firewall (WAF)
+Web Application Firewall (WAF)โ

-What WAF Blocks
+What WAF blocks:

-- XSS payloads
+- SQL injection and XSS payloads

-- Known attack signatures (CVEs, exploit kits)
+- Known exploit signatures (CVEs, exploit kits)

-- Bot traffic, scrapers
+- Bot traffic and scrapers

 - Geographic IP blocking